-No “Nude Scanner”
+No “Body Scanner”

 Know those scanners that you step into and put your hands up?
 They aren’t at cruise terminals.
 You just walk through a metal detector.
 That also means you don’t have to take everything out of your pockets.
-You just take out whatever might set off the metal detector.
+You just take out whatever might set off the detector.

 Worried about being patted down like you are a criminal?
 Don’t worry.
 We’ve never seen anyone being patted down for a cruise.
 They are looking for metal objects.
 If someone sets off the metal detector, then a wand will be used to find the object.